AdobeDocs/experience-platform.en/help/query-service/clients/ssl-modes.md

 ---
 keywords: Experience Platform;home;popular topics;Query service;query service;connect;connect to query service;SSL;ssl;sslmode;
-solution: Experience Platform
-title: Query Service SSL options
+title: Query Service SSL Options
-description: This document explains the SSL options available for third-party connections to Query Service and how to connect using verify-full SSL mode.
+description: Learn about SSL support for third-party connections to Adobe Experience Platform Query Service, and how to connect using verify-full SSL mode.
 ---
 # [!DNL Query Service] SSL options

 For increased security, Adobe Experience Platform [!DNL Query Service] provides native support for SSL connections to encrypt client/server communications.
-The different `sslmode` parameter values provide different levels of protection to cater to different security needs.
-By encrypting your data in motion with SSL certificates, it helps to prevent 'man-in-the-middle' (MITM) attacks, eavesdropping, and impersonation.

-Adobe Experience Platform assists you in your General Data Protection Regulation (GDPR) compliance journey by implementing a set of certified security processes and controls.
-See the [governance, privacy, and security documentation](../../landing/governance-privacy-security/overview.md) to learn more about how to control and monitor the collection and use of customer experience data.
-These documents detail the potential legal obligations and jurisdictions of your data operations and the necessary organizational policies regarding your data usage.

-This document provides guidance on the available SSL options for third-party client connections to [!DNL Query Service] and how to connect using the `verify-full` SSL parameter value.
+This document covers the available SSL options for third-party client connections to [!DNL Query Service] and how to connect using the `verify-full` SSL parameter value.

 ## Prerequisites

-To acquire the necessary credentials for connecting a third-party client to Experience Platform, you must have access to the Queries workspace in the Platform UI.
-Please contact your IMS Organization administrator if you do not currently have access to the Queries workspace.
+This document assumes that you have already downloaded a third-party desktop client application for use with your Platform data.
+Specific instructions on how to incorporate SSL security when connecting with a third-party client are found in their respective connection guide documentation.
+For a list of all [!DNL Query Service] supported clients, see the [client connections overview](./overview.md).

 ## Available SSL options

-Due to the processing overhead of encryption and key exchange in all SSL options, Platform supports various SSL options to best suit your data security needs.
+Platform supports various SSL options to suit your data security needs and balance the processing overhead of encryption and key exchange.

-When establishing a third-party connection to a Platform database, you are recommended to use `sslmode=require` at a minimum to ensure a secure connection for your data in motion.
-The `verify-full` SSL mode is recommended for use in most security-sensitive environments.
+The different `sslmode` parameter values provide different levels of protection.
+By encrypting your data in motion with SSL certificates, it helps to prevent "man-in-the-middle" (MITM) attacks, eavesdropping, and impersonation.
 The table below provides a breakdown of the different SSL modes available and the level of protection they provide.

 >[!NOTE]
 >